The EU is a not a democracy, it's the opposite

 Banner of the European Commission, on the Berlaymont building in Brussels.

+Furthermore, the EU Parliament has no role in determining who will head the the two major institutions EU, the EU commission and the European council, and all the other top jobs in the EU which which end up being staffed by people no one voted for.
 Of course the EU parliament puts on a great show sometimes, and even engages in “debates” about laws and might even sometimes send back laws to the commissioners to be “amended”, but at the end of the day it is a parliament of puppets, toothless and worthless, which does not represent the interests of the people of Europe.
+But all of this of course does not stop the corporate pro EU mass media - many of which like "EURONEWS" and the British "Channel 4" receive direct funding from the EU commission - from portraying the EU as a democratic popular institution that represents the people of Europe.